 - Any withdrawal during pregnancy.

-Our admissions team does a free screening call that maps the specific substance profile, severity, and medical risk.
-Based on that call, we advise whether home management with medical consultation is appropriate or whether supervised detox is needed.
+Our admissions team does a free screening call that maps the specific substance profile, severity, and clinical risk.
+Based on that call, we advise whether home management with outside specialist consultation is appropriate or whether supervised withdrawal support is needed.
 The call is confidential and carries no obligation.

 - Withdrawal symptoms are substance-specific and usually the opposite of what the substance did.
-The specific profile, timeline, and medical risk differ substantially between substances.
+The specific profile, timeline, and clinical risk differ substantially between substances.

 - Alcohol withdrawal can produce seizures and delirium tremens — potentially fatal.
-Heavy daily drinkers require medically supervised detox.
+Heavy daily drinkers require clinically supervised withdrawal support.

-- Opioid withdrawal is rarely directly fatal but is overwhelming.
-Supervised buprenorphine protocols eliminate most of the acute suffering and dramatically improve retention.
+- Opioid withdrawal is rarely directly fatal but is overwhelming. supervised support protocols eliminate most of the acute suffering and dramatically improve retention.

-- Benzodiazepine withdrawal can produce seizures.
-Never stop regular use abruptly without medical supervision — supervised tapering is required, often over weeks to months.
+- Sedative withdrawal can produce seizures.
+Never stop regular use abruptly without clinical supervision — supervised supervised support is required, often over weeks to months.

 - Stimulant withdrawal carries psychiatric rather than cardiovascular risk — suicidal ideation during days 3-14 requires active monitoring.

-- Cannabis withdrawal is real but not medically dangerous.
+- Cannabis withdrawal is real but not clinically serious.
 Supportive care is typically sufficient.

-- For any substantial dependency — particularly alcohol, benzodiazepines, or opioids — call for a screening assessment before attempting anything at home.
+- For any substantial dependency — particularly alcohol, sedatives, or opioids — call for a screening assessment before attempting anything at home.